fabri1983/java2proto2grpc/README.md

 [![Libraries.io for GitHub](https://badgen.net/badge/libraries.io/fabri1983/blue)](https://libraries.io/github/fabri1983/java2proto2grpc)

-This project is based on projects [java2proto](https://github.com/jhrgitgit/java2proto) and [java-proto-generator](https://github.com/lloydsparkes/java-proto-generator) which are no longer maintained by their authors.
+This project is based on two projects: [java2proto](https://github.com/jhrgitgit/java2proto) and [java-proto-generator](https://github.com/lloydsparkes/java-proto-generator), which are no longer maintained by their authors.
 I renamed some packages, fixed some bugs, made use of better design patterns, added LoginService Client and Server examples and tests, added TLS usage, extended and fixed api [protobuf-converter](https://github.com/BAData/protobuf-converter) with custom modifications to transform domain model objects to protobuf messages and viceversa, added Service Discovery capability, and many more.